2 Data Manipulation

 [21] "EIV_nutrients" "TWI"

 You can select by naming the variables.
-Here you would appreciate the tidy style of names!
-Tidy names means no need to use parentheses :-)
+Here, you would appreciate the tidy style of names!
+Tidy names mean no need to use parentheses :-).

 data %>%